 Mitigate the Water Damage

-The Hartford will send one of our affiliate water damage mitigation companies, ServPro or ServiceMaster, to your property to begin cleaning up the water immediately.
-ServPro and ServiceMaster are industry leaders in water damage mitigation.
-Within one hour of being contacted by us, ServPro or ServiceMaster will reach out to you by phone.
-Depending on your availability, one of the companies will visit your home within four hours, with the goal of clearing the water from your home within seven days.
+The Hartford will send one of our affiliate water damage mitigation companies to your property to begin cleaning up the water.
+They will reach out to you by phone, visit your home to assess the damage and schedule a time to clear the water from your home.

 If a loss forces you from your home, The Hartford can help arrange for a hotel room, as well as long-term housing during the repair or rebuilding stages of a claim.
 We work with temporary housing specialists who maintain nationwide networks of housing options and a commitment to prompt service.

 The Hartford is here to help you lessen damages, expedite repairs and have peace of mind.
-We know that life doesn’t stop just because of an accident.
-That’s why we offer services designed to help you make payments, find contractors and even get temporary housing if you need it.
-Don’t let these great services go unused in the event of an accident.
+We know that life doesn’t stop just because of an accident and we’re here when you need us.
 Learn more about how your home insurance from The Hartford can help you during a loss.